sufrin/ThreadCSO/README.md

 the slides for the (relevant) lectures given in 2018.
 Examples of larger programs (will) appear elsewhere on GitHub.

-In due course we will publish the **EIEIO**  (Extended Interface to External I/O) library that provides implementations of cross-host channels that can be used to build multi-host applications and provides an (extensible) variety  of wire protocols.

 ### Processes and Process Notation